Civ13/civ13-typespess/README.md

 ## Running

-Run `launch.bat` in the civ13-typespess folder.
+Run `launch_server.bat` or  `launch_server.sh` in the civ13-typespess folder.
 To join the server connect to `localhost:1713` using a web browser.

-You can also use `update_and_launch.bat` to automatically update the dependencies and launch the game on the browser.
+You can also use `launch_client.bat` to automatically update the dependencies and launch the game on the browser (Windows only).

 ## Licenses